mirekdlugosz/create-pokemon-team/data-manager/README.md

 Pokémon Showdown! is online battle simulator.
 It completely omits generations I and II, as battle mechanics was revamped in generation III.
 It stores data in couple of JavaScript files - they can be easily converted to JSON, but require something that can understand JS.

 Bulbapedia is wiki dedicated to Pokémon.
-They are probably the most comprehensive and quickest to update, but their database is not publicly availble and they actively fight all attempts at mass scraping of data.
+They are probably the most comprehensive and quickest to update, but their database is not publicly available and they actively fight all attempts at mass scraping of data.
 Even if they would not, a lot of interesting data seems to not be structured in any particular way, making it extremely hard to read automatically.

-At the moment, **this script supports only veekun SQLite file as data source**.
+At the moment, **this script supports veekun SQLite file and Pokémon Showdown `data` directory as data sources**.

 ## License